 For example, he writes, “The bourgeoisie, during its rule of scant one hundred years, has created more massive and more colossal productive forces than have all proceeding generations together,” and then later, that “the average price of wage labor is the minimum wage… required to keep the laborer in bare existence as a laborer,” and “the modern laborer… instead of rising with the progress of industry, sinks deeper and deeper below the conditions of existence of his own class,” and finally, that the bourgeoisie is unfit to “rule,” because “it is incompetent to ensure an existence to its slave [i.e., the Capitalist’s employees] within his slavery [i.e., the employee is eventually reduced to literal starvation].”
 In other words, the result of a radical increase in the production of goods is the radical impoverishment, even ultimately the literal starvation, of the vast majority of humanity, the proletariat.

-The first logical question to ask following such a fantastic progression of assertions is that, if the workers are dying of starvation, who exactly then are the buyers of the Capitalist’s goods?
-Does the Capitalist produce goods which he subsequently buries in landfills?
+The first logical question to ask following such a fantastic progression of assertions is that if the workers are dying of starvation, who exactly then are the buyers of the Capitalist’s goods?
+Does the Capitalist produce goods that he subsequently buries in landfills?
 In logic, a radical increase in the production of goods is synonymous with a radical increase in prosperity, an inference demonstrated by the continuous and progressive increase in the prosperity of both the workers and the employers of the predominantly Capitalistic countries of the West during the past two centuries.

 In economic terms, the equation of wages (i.e. money) with wealth implied by Marx’s quote is based on a Mercantilist fallacy dispelled by the Classical economists, whose ideas Marx was intimately familiar with at the time he wrote the Manifesto.
-In short, one of the central points these thinkers taught was that real wealth consists not in quantity of the medium used as a means of exchange, i.e. paper or gold, but rather in the actual goods one can buy with these mediums, which they called “real wages.”
-If production is increased, the goods which one can buy with one’s salary is increased, and in turn so is one’s prosperity.
+In short, one of the central points these thinkers taught was that real wealth consists not in the quantity of the medium used as a means of exchange, i.e. paper or gold, but rather in the actual goods one can buy with these mediums, which they called “real wages.”
+If production is increased, the goods that one can buy with one’s salary are increased, and in turn, so is one’s prosperity.
 Given this perspective it becomes irrelevant whether the worker’s salaries average one dollar an hour or one hundred dollars an hour; what matters is what the salary can buy, and as production increases, so do the actual goods the average worker can afford.

-A Marxist might contend that during Marx’s time the goods manufactured were priced at a high level which only the capitalists could afford.
+A Marxist might contend that during Marx’s time the goods manufactured were priced at a high level that only the capitalists could afford.
 Such an assertion would be factually wrong, however; describing the results of the same Industrial Revolution in which Marx perceived increasing poverty leading to starvation, Jacob Bronowski writes:

 “The new inventions were for everyday use.
 The canals were arteries of communication: they were not made to carry pleasure boats, but barges.
 And the barges were not made to carry luxuries, but pots and pans and bales of cloth, boxes of ribbon, and all the common things that people buy by the pennyworth… It is comic to think that cotton underwear and soap could work a transformation in the lives of the poor.
 Yet these simple things—coal in an iron range, glass in the windows, a choice of food—were a wonderful rise in the standard of life and health…”